-In this guide, we’ll be discussing digital photography.
+In this guide, we’ll be discussing everything you need to know about digital photography.

 Living in a digital world, we are getting used to everything becoming digital.
 The ways of life have changed along with the growth of technology.